github/docs/content/github/setting-up-and-managing-organizations-and-teams/reviewing-the-audit-log-for-your-organization.md

 {% data reusables.audit_log.audit-log-api-info %}

 {% if currentVersion == "free-pro-team@latest" %}
 Note that you can't retrieve Git events using the GraphQL API.
+Instead, try the [REST API](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/reviewing-the-audit-log-for-your-organization#git-category-actions).
 {% endif %}

 The GraphQL response can include data for up to 90 to 120 days.